How to Plant and Grow Daikon Radish

 This heirloom variety produces oblong roots that can grow up to two feet in length.
 The roots are all white, and can be stored for multiple weeks after harvest.

-Three 'Japanese Minowase' daikon tubers on a wooden surface with leaf tops attached.
+Three 'Japanese Minowase' roots on a wooden surface with leaf tops attached.

 Japanese Minowase

-Ready to eat in 45-60 days, the ‘Japanese Minowase’ cultivar is also known for being adaptable to sun or shade.
+Ready to eat in 45 to 60 days, ‘Japanese Minowase’ is adaptable to sun or shade.

 Long

-The ‘Long’ cultivar has white tapered roots with light green tops.
+This extra long selection has white tapered roots with light green tops.
+It grows up to 14 inches long.

 Red

-This variety has oblong roots that grow 5-8 inches long.
+This variety has oblong roots that grow five to eight inches long.
 The exterior of the roots is bright red while the interior ranges from white to pink.

 Watermelon

-An heirloom variety of daikon with a round bulb, this type is the star of the show when added to any salad or platter of crudités.
+An heirloom variety with a round bulb, this type is the star of the show when added to any salad or platter of crudités.

 ‘Watermelon’

 These can be harvested when they reach golf ball size, or leave them in the ground longer for whopping grapefruit-sized roots.
-Expect 30-80 days to harvest.
+Expect 30 to 80 days to harvest.

 Seeds are available from True Leaf Market.